• Home

 Camping in Morocco’s Sahara Desert

 Morocco offers the opportunity to visit a country with incredible variety—Atlantic and Mediterranean coastlines, the Rif, Middle and High Atlas Mountain ranges, rich agricultural land, and the Sahara Desert.
-Morocco offers ancient and modern cities and small villages, all with incredible architecture, colors, culture, food—and people.
+A visit to Morocco offers ancient and modern cities and small villages, all with incredible architecture, colors, culture, food—and people.
 Morocco offers the traveler so very much, I highly recommend a visit!

 Seeing some of the Sahara Desert, in southeastern Morocco, was high on my list.
 Happily, the actual experience of seeing the Erg Chebbi sand dunes didn’t disappoint, and while “just” seeing the desert and riding a camel would have been great, there’s so much more to experience of this rich area.
 Let’s take a look.